 The Purchase Order Management System (MPO) offers a stream-lined ordering system for school districts who need to purchase and distribute textbooks to its private and parochial school students attending schools which do not participate in the direct distribution program.
-Textbook Central's centralized distribution system is well-established, providing textbooks in 2012-2013 to over 17,000 students attending over 100 non-public schools.
+Textbook Central's centralized distribution system is well-established, providing textbooks to over 18,000 students attending over 100 non-public schools.

 There are however, still some non-public schools (predominantly larger high schools including Chaminade and Kellenberg) in Nassau County that continue to resist participation in the cooperative centralized system–citing the burdens of storage and inventory responsibilities as primary reasons.
 Most have well-established ordering systems that pass textbook responsibilities on to students and their parents.